Shahriar-Kariman/CS3383_Assignment_6/CS3383_Assignment6.md

   return obj["benefit"]/["weight"]
 ```

-I figured using sorting would help find the best swap faster but then I dont see why we would even need to do this a greedy algorithm would work better.
+I figured using sorting would help find the best swap faster but then I don't see why we would even need to do this a greedy algorithm would work better.

-## Question 3 - Traveling Salesman Problem
+## Question 3 - Travelling Salesman Problem

 ```py
 def local_search_TSP(cities):